 Stephen responded to me in the most powerful way.
 He said, “all of you is welcome here today.”
 In that moment, I was so grateful to be surrounded by such goodness.
 His response was a transformational moment for me.
 He welcomed and accepted me, without judgement.
 He did not expect me to hide a part of myself to make him, or anybody else feel more comfortable.
 He was more than okay with my uncomfortable and painful feelings being present that day, he welcomed them.
 Throughout the day, not once did I become lost in my thoughts or overwhelmed.
 I spent the entire day “being” in my body.
 Stephen’s act of welcoming, acknowledging, and seeing me without hesitation or expectation, allowed my feelings to come and go, and took the power away from my fear of being seen.

 When I began my commute back home, the snow started up again.
 As I drove, I thought again about the magic of life.
 Life, all of it, is magical - the sorrow and the joy, the connection with others, the knowledge that we are never alone.
 The gifts that we’ve been given, that can be used as wellness tools.
-April snow will forever be a reminder to me that life is magical, that it’s a gift to see and be seen, and that Ashley the movement instructor is meant to create community spaces where all of you is welcomed.
+April snow will forever be a reminder to me that life is magical, that it’s a gift to see and be seen, and that Ashley the movement teacher is meant to create community spaces where all of you is welcomed.
 The next time my eldest grumbles about April snow, I know my response will be, “what’s not special about it?”